hswangTW/GenPhys2018Fall/hw2/README.md

 ### optional:

 If a ball is dropped freely, i.e. the initial velocity = `vec(0, 0, 0)`, in air with drag-Coefficient `C_drag = 0.3`, plot a graph of its speed vs time and print its terminal velocity in the shell.

+Note: The optional part is independent to the must-do part.